jlaurens/edython/src/lib/eyo/js/core/c9r.md

 properties and methods given in an object.
 The idea is to use a rather straightforward syntax.

-## Where the classes are stored,

-Classes are spread between various name spaces.
-Each class belongs to exactly one of the known namespaces.

 ## Class extensions

 Each class is extended through a property named `eyo`.
 This name is sufficiently weird to avoid collisions.
-Each `eyo` object is an instance of `eYo.Dlgt` or one of its subclasses.
+Each class is a descendant of `eYo.C9r.Dflt` whereas `eyo` object is an instance of `eYo.C9r.Dlgt` or one of its subclasses.

 This extension knows the namespace owning the class.
 It also knows the unique string identifying the class: its name.
 The name is exactly the string as it appears in javascript to reference the class.

+## Where the classes are stored,

+Classes are spread between various name spaces.
+Each class belongs to exactly one of the known namespaces.

+A namespace is an instance of some unexposed constructor, this is why it is named lowercased.

+A namespace `eYo.foo` may inherit from another namespace `eYo.bar` in the sense that the former's constructor is a subclass of the latter's one.

+TO BE CONTINUED.

+In general, a namespace `eYo.foo` owns two default classes.

 ## Model